tock/libtock-c/README.md

    $ sudo dnf install arm-none-eabi-newlib arm-none-eabi-gcc-cs
    ```

-2. Optional: libtock-c also includes support for building for ***RISC-V targets***.
+2. Optional: libtock-c also includes support for building for ***RISC-V
-   These are not included by default since obtaining the toolchain can be
+   targets***.
+These are not included by default since obtaining the toolchain
-   difficult (as of June 2020).
+   can be difficult (as of July 2022).
 You will need a `riscv64-unknown-elf` GCC
    toolchain that supports rv32 targets as well (i.e. is compiled with multilib
    support).